- Transmitting Citizenship

 Are You Ready for Your CRBA Interview?

 Have you have completed the CRBA Application Checklist?
-Have you scanned and submitted your application materials to ACSJohanesburg@state.gov for prescreening?
-Have you been given an interview day and time by the American Citizen Services section?
+Have made photocopies of all supporting documents?
+Have you made an online appointment for the interview with the American Citizen Services section?

 - If the answer to any of these three questions is ‘No,’ you are not yet ready for the interview; please visit our CRBA overview page for instructions on how to apply.